Resources to help you make a complaint

 If you don't want to complain to the relevant NHS service, you can contact the commissioner of the service - but you can't do both.
 If your complaint is about primary care (e.g. GPs, dentists, opticians, and pharmacists), you should contact NHS England.

-If your complaint is about secondary care (e.g. hospital care, mental health, services, NHS 111, and community services like district nursing) you should contact the Bristol, North Somerset, and South Gloucestershire Clinical Commissioning Group.
+If your complaint is about secondary care (e.g. hospital care, mental health, services, NHS 111, and community services like district nursing) you should contact the Bristol, North Somerset and South Gloucestershire Integrated Care System.

 In North Somerset, the Advocacy People can help with NHS complaints advocacy, mental health advocacy, care and support advocacy, and advocacy for people who lack capacity.